browninstitute/c-plus-j-website/schedule.md

 ---
 # Conference Schedule

+A complete shedule with abstracts can be found [here](https://github.com/browninstitute/c-plus-j-website/raw/main/docs/program.pdf).

-This is a preliminary schedule for the 2022 C+J Conference to be held at Columbia University.
+This is the schedule for the 2022 C+J Conference to be held at Columbia University.
 The event will be hybrid, taking place in **Pulitzer Hall** (the Journalism School) at Columbia and in an <span class="remote">online environment</span> hosted on [ohyay.co](https://ohyay.co).
-A link to this environment will be sent to all registrants prior to the event.
+A link to this environment is sent to all registrants.

 *All times are in Eastern Daylight Time*